AnnMarieTorres/csharp-quiz/README.md

 ````

-- Create a class named Employee with the properties to hold the following info:
+- In the *Employee.cs* file in this folder, create a class named Employee with the properties to hold the following info:
   - first name
   - last name
   - hire date
   - email

-- Create an Employee object from the class defined above.
+- In the *Program.cs* file in this folder, create an Employee object from the class defined above.
 Give this object the following information:
   - first name: Harry
   - last name: Potter
   - hire date: 1/1/2015